sibevin/scs-blog-phi/README.md

-# SCS (Slim, Coffeescript and SASS) playground
+# SCS (Slim, Coffeescript and SASS) blog generator

 ## Why?

-1. I need a place to test SCS saytax.
+1. I need a blog to write down my note.
-2. It's annoying to build SCS files each time once they are modified.
+2. Why don't use Jekyll?
+Jekyll is markup-based blog, but some features are not supported by markup, such as table, image and color-highlight.
+3. There are many Jekyll plugins, maybe some of them provide the features you want...
+Yes, maybe you are right, but you need to embeded Liquid syntax in the markup file.
+It is really weired to me.
+And why not just use standard HTML, CSS and JS?
+It's more flexible and straight-forward.
+4. How about the category or tag features?
+That is what this framework try to solve.

 ## What?

-SCS playground is a simple framework with guard which can build the slim/coffeescript/sass files to html/javascript/css files automatically when you modify them.
+SCS Blog Generator is a blog system based on SCS Playground framework.
+Use HTML and built-in CSS to write the blog.

+It's also an AngularJS app, the blog layout is implemented with ng-resource.
+Moreover, you can write your own angular codes on it.

 ## How?